Julie Payne (actress, born 1940): Personal life

-Payne married actor Skip Ward in 1964 and they divorced the following year.
+Payne married actor Skip Ward in Las Vegas in 1964 and they divorced the following year.
 In 1969, Payne met Academy Award-winning screenwriter Robert Towne; they married in 1977 and divorced in 1982.
 Their daughter, Katharine Towne (b.
 1978), began a career as an actress in 1998 and has appeared in numerous films and TV series.
 In 1999, Payne reconnected with her high school sweetheart, Steve Luckman, and they were together until her death.

 Payne died at the age of 78 in June 2019 from chronic obstructive pulmonary disease.

-Credits confused with those of another actress

-Shortly after Julie Payne retired from her acting career, another actress named Julie Payne, born in 1946, who, in a 1976 interview, gave her birthplace as Sweet Home, Oregon, but has also been erroneously listed as being born in 1940 in Terre Haute, Indiana, began her own acting career, with an appearance in the 1970 film The Strawberry Statement.
-Subsequent references have frequently combined the credits of the two actresses.

-Another Julie Payne (1951–2016) was a producer and miscellaneous crew, who often worked with director Ridley Scott.
-She died on June 15, 2016, and was mentioned in the ending credits of Scott's Alien: Covenant (2017) and the ending credits of the first episode of Taboo (2017 TV series).